The Greggs Foundation

 We are particuarly supportive of projects which involve and engage the local community such as funding schools to deliver programmes that educate the next generation about how and why to care for the environment.

-In 2016, Greggs plc provided the Foundation with £714,618 of additional funding which we distributed to 289 different organisations.
-This includes larger contributions to two environmental charities: The Rivers Trust and Surfers Against Sewage.
+In 2017, Greggs plc provided the Foundation with £660,000 of additional funding which we distributed to 364 different organisations.
+This includes larger contributions to three environmental charities: The Rivers Trust, Surfers Against Sewage and LEAF.
+Click here to find out more about the Greggs Foundation.